 Your boss may be spying on you and chances are you'll never know it.
 From keystroke loggers to hidden cameras, employers around the country use different tactics to keep tabs on their employees, all of which are perfectly legal if you're using the company's gear.

 "In large companies it's pretty rampant in terms of monitoring," says Josh King, general counsel at Avvo, a legal and health website.
 "If the employer is interested in doing monitoring, there's not a whole lot they can't do legally."
-According to experts, employers believe they are justified in using these big brother type tactics to prevent against things like lost productivity and leaks of company secrets.

 "There is no more employee loyalty.
 Employees are not loyal to the companies they work for and employers don't feel the sense of a long term relationship with the employees," says Mark Jaffe, president of Wyatt & Jaffe, the executive search firm.
 The tough job market has prompted people to stay in jobs longer and take ones they normally wouldn't, creating an environment of unsatisfied workers which isn't lost on the employer, he says.
 "Companies feel they need to guard against duplicity, wrong doing or disloyalty," says Jaffe.